Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Lease End of Term Options

-Lease end of term options offer a different set of choices compared to finance options.
+Lease end of term options offer a different set of choices compared to options.
 One common option is to return the asset to the leasing company at the end of the lease term.
 This can be a good choice if you no longer need the asset or want to upgrade to a newer model.
-Another option is to purchase the asset at the end of the lease term for a predetermined price.
+Another option is to purchase the asset at the end of the term for a predetermined price.
 This can be a great option if you have grown attached to the asset and want to keep it for the long term.

 • Return the asset to the leasing company